-To trace back the origin of the nematic phases, let us next present the momentum-dependent spin susceptibility $\chi_{s}(\bolds{k})$ for the PFB model in Fig.\ref{fig:chis_nk_tp015}(g-i).
+To trace back the origin of the nematic phases, let us next present the momentum-dependent spin susceptibility $\chi_{s}(\bolds{k})$ for the PFB model in Fig.\ref{fig:chis_nk_tp015}(d-f).
 In the electron-doped regime where the Pomeranchuk instability is absent, $\chi_{s}$ respects the sixfold rotational symmetry of the lattice, with peaks at $\bolds{k}=(\sqrt{3}\pi/2,0)$ and its equivalent positions under $C_6$.
-As band filling is decreased below the half-filling, the spin susceptibility develops spikes around $\bolds{k}=(\sqrt{3}\pi/3,2\pi/3)$ and the equivalent places under the symmetry now degraded into $C_2$.
+As band filling is decreased below the half-filling, the spin susceptibility develops spikes around $\bolds{k}=(\sqrt{3}\pi/3,2\pi/3)$ and the equivalent places under a $C_2$ subgroup of the original $C_{6}$ rotational symmetry.
 The appearance of spikes at mid-momenta in the spin susceptibilities indicates the presence of long-range spin fluctuations in our systems~\cite{Notespect}.

-Generally speaking, an electronic nematicity without breaking the translational symmetry can be driven by structural transitions, charge~\cite{Massat2016} or spin~\cite{Fernandes2014} fluctuations.
-Our Hamiltonian, which does not deal with the distortion of the lattice or phonons, precludes structural transitions.
-We have checked that the charge susceptibility is at least an order of magnitude smaller than the spin susceptibility in both the regular and PFB models.
+In general, an electronic nematicity without breaking the translational symmetry can be driven by structural transitions, charge~\cite{Massat2016} or spin~\cite{Fernandes2014} fluctuations.
+Our Hamiltonian does not deal with the distortion of the lattice or phonons and thus precludes structural transitions.
+We have checked that the charge susceptibility is at least an order of magnitude smaller than the spin susceptibility.
 Thus the spin-mediated correlations should be responsible for the emergence of the Pomeranchuk instability~\cite{Kitatani2017}.